Simpson's Tavern, EC3V 9DR

 - 11:30am-4pm Mon; 8am-10:30am, 11:30am-4pm Tue-Fri; closed Sat-Sun

-Hidden away down a pedestrian alleyway photo, this pub and restaurant dates from 1757 and is a gem.
-It consists of a small bar for vertical drinkers only as there's no room for any seating, and a small dining room.
-Upstairs there is a restaurant and down in the basement a wine bar.
+Hidden away down a pedestrian alleyway photo, this gem of a pub and restaurant dates from 1757.
 The building was originally two late-17th century houses that were turned into a chop-house and coffee shop, and the business has since mutated into its present form.

 As of May 2014, food is served noon-2:45pm on Mondays; and 8am-10:30am and noon-2:45pm on Tuesdays-Fridays.
 It's closed completely on weekends.
 The menu PDF rotates through daily specials, and concentrates on traditional English food.

-DrHyde had the roast duck with seasonal vegetables, which, it being winter, were roasted parsnip, carrot and apple, bubble n' squeak (there was also a choice of chips which the waitress clearly felt obliged to mention but would have sneered at anyone ordering them, and rightly so), and cauliflower cheese.
+DrHyde had the roast duck with seasonal vegetables, which, it being winter, were roasted parsnip, carrot and apple, bubble n' squeak (there was also an option of chips), and cauliflower cheese.
 Mum had the pork and leek pie.
 Both dishes were excellent.
 Particularly noteworthy were the pie crust, which eschewed the barbarous habit of puff pastry for something heavier and suety, and the cauliflower cheese which had a real cheesy tang to it instead of just being cream with a hint of a smidge of a passing mention of cheese.

 DrHyde's verdict: Not only is the food really good, it's well-priced too.
 Yes, it's a little more than you would pay for lunch at most pubs, but the quality is so much better that it's worth paying for.
 I strongly recommend this place.

 Accessibility: At least one step up to get into the ground-floor dining room and bar.
-The restaurant and wine bar involve steep staircases.
-I didn't check whether there were any steps internally or accessibility of the toilets.
+The restaurant, wine bar, and toilets involve steep staircases.
 Wheelchair users will probably not be able to easily negotiate the ground floor passages as they are narrow and twisty, and in any case the interior is very cramped.